Modern Slavery Act Transparency Statement

 Our organisational structure and our business operating model

 The Denodo Group (the "Denodo Group") is a market-leading provider of data virtualisation services.
 Denodo is part of the wider Denodo Group and our ultimate parent company is Denodo Technologies.
 Denodo Technologies has its head office in Silicon Valley, USA.
-The Denodo Group employs people and operates in Singapore, India, Australia, Japan, China, Germany, the UK, France, Italy, Spain, Canada, Mexico, Brazil, the United Arab Emirates, Saudi Arabia, the Netherlands, Belgium and the USA.
+The Denodo Group employs people and operates in Singapore, India, Australia, Japan, China, Thailand, Taiwan, South Korea, Germany, the UK, France, Italy, Spain, Switzerland, Sweden, Canada, Mexico, Brazil, the United Arab Emirates, Saudi Arabia, the Netherlands, Belgium, Russia, and the USA.